Ibrahim II of Karaman

-Ibrahim II (died 1464) was a bey of Karaman.
+Ibrahim II (1400-1464) was a Turkish bey and the sultan of Karaman.

 Background

 During the post-Seljuk era in the second half of the 13th century, numerous Turkoman principalities, which are collectively known as the Anatolian beyliks, emerged in Anatolia.
 Initially the Karamanids, centered on the modern provinces of Karaman and Konya, were the most important power in Anatolia.
 But towards the end of the 14th century the Ottomans began to dominate most of Anatolia, reducing Karamanid influence and prestige.
 Thus the campaign of Timur to Anatolia and the ensuing Ottoman Interregnum gave the Karamanids a chance for revival.
 However the Karamanids also experienced a period of interregnum during Ottoman interregnum, so they were unable to end Ottoman domination in Anatolia.